Pick Your Perfect Pine at a Hudson Valley Christmas Tree Farm

 17 Kays Way, Warwick

-New Windsor’s choose-and-cut tree farm is open over the course of two weekends this year, so plan ahead before you make a visit.
-The farm stocks Balsam, Canaan, Concolor, and Fraser Firs, along with Blue, Meyer, and White Spruces.
+New Windsor’s choose-and-cut tree farm is open for a single weekend this year, so plan ahead before you make a visit.
+The farm stocks Canaan and Concolor Firs, along with Blue, Meyer, and White Spruces.
 Woodland trails connect the five fields to one another, so wear sturdy walking shoes in case the grounds get muddy.
 All customers can make use of the saws, tree carts, and baling services, while little visitors can sweeten the day with gratis candy canes and stickers.

 575 Jackson Ave, New Windsor

-Rocky Bar is ready to go with choose-and-cut and precut trees for visitors during the first two weekends in December.
+Rocky Bar is ready to go with choose-and-cut and precut trees for visitors over the course of three weekends in December.
 Wreaths and ornaments will also be available for purchase in case you want to do some early holiday shopping while you’re there.

 52 Rocky Bar Rd, Westtown